wormtable/wormtable/docs/source/api.rst

 ################

 Wormtable also supports indexes over more than one column.
-These differ from simple indexes in that the keys for each index and constructed by concatenating the values from the constituent columns, in the order that they are specified.
+These differ from simple indexes in that the keys for each index are constructed by concatenating the values from the constituent columns, in the order that they are specified.
 For example, we can make an index on the columns ``director`` and ``producer``, which we call ``director+producer``::